 What are the best wines to pair with your Thanksgiving meal?
-We asked our friends and wine experts on the Canandaigua Lake Wine Trail to tell us their top recommendations.
+A couple of years ago, we asked our friends and wine experts on the Canandaigua Lake Wine Trail to tell us their top recommendations.

 It’s all about versatility when it comes to Arbor Hill’s Classic and Dry Traminette!
 This hybrid of Gewürztraminer is a semi-sweet, spicy white wine with floral aroma.
 Did you know that gewürzt is German for spice?

 Arbor Hill was the first commercial winery in the world to produce this award-winning wine.
 Traminette is fearless when it comes to spice such as pumpkin spice, sage and oregano.
 So whether it’s your appetizer, entrée or dessert, there’s tons of potential for strong pairings!

 Pairing wine with the dressing?
 It’s something to consider!
 For example, Hazlitt’s Gewürztraminer has honey, clove, and muskmelon with hints of peppercorn mélange.
 The spicy and aromatic wine pairs well with both turkey and dressing.

 Heron Hill Reserve Gewürztraminer or Reserve Riesling—When many flock to red wines as the temperatures cool down, there are some really wonderful cool-climate white wines that shouldn’t be ignored.

 Gewürztraminer has aromatic gusto and spice that stands up well to hearty holiday dishes.